Skip to main content

 What if I don’t have my OSSD?

-The OSSD or approved equivalent is recommended for students pursuing apprenticeship upon completion of this program.
+Although your OSSD is not required to be admitted to this program, the OSSD or approved equivalent is recommended for students pursuing apprenticeship upon completion of this program.
 Academic upgrading such as the Academic Career Entrance (ACE) is available through various agencies.

 Is there funding available for living costs while I’m in school?